BaronSamediOfficial/Linux/Security in Linux.md

 To set the sticky bit run `chmod +t <file>` or with `chmod 1xxx` To remove the sticky bit run `chmod -t <file>` or with `chmod 0xxx`

+To clarify, if the sticky bit is set on a directory by a user and that directory lives in a directory owned by you, then you can still delete the directory that the other users directory lives in because you own that parent directory.

 If the sticky-bit is set on a file or directory without the execution bit set for the others category (non-user-owner and non-group-owner), it is indicated with a capital T (replacing what would otherwise be -) and perhaps blue around the listing of the file name.
 ```